s-benavides/2D_MWF/README.md

 3. A Jupyter Lab notebook with calculations of the homogeneous dynamics (including null clines and time evolution) as well as the linear stability calculation (1D and 2D) of the uniform turbulence fixed point.

-If you have any questions regarding the code or its implementation, don't hesitate to reach out to Santiago.Benavides@warwick.ac.uk
+If you have any questions regarding the code or its implementation, don't hesitate to reach out to santiago.benavides@upm.es .